 Do you love roses (Rosa spp.) but don't have space to grow a rose bush or climbing roses?
 A mini rose plant shrinks down the full-size plant into a compact rose bush that typically grows between 1 and 3 feet high and up to 2 feet wide.
 Mini roses grow in the ground or in containers, and they usually require care that is similar to their full-size counterparts.

 Mini roses love direct sunlight, so find a sunny spot for your plant whether you plant it on the ground or keep it in a container.
 While mini roses usually grow best outdoors, you can grow them in a pot indoors if it receives enough sunlight.
 A south-facing or west-facing window is usually best when you grow the plant indoors.
 Rotate the container at least once per week so all sides of the mini rose receive direct sunlight to help the plant grow evenly.

 Video of the Day

 If you keep your mini rose indoors in the winter and want to move it outdoors in the summer, make the move gradually.
 Wait until May when the weather is warm and sunny.
-Acclimate the mini rose to outdoor life by starting it in shade.
-Over the course of several days, gradually increase how much sunlight the rose bush gets outdoors until it's ready for full sun.
+Acclimate the mini rose to outdoor life by placing the pot in a shady spot.
+Over the course of several days, gradually increase how much sunlight the rose gets until it's ready for full sun.